All Episodes

 So I went on my computer, and there it is.

-Yeah, it's right.
+Yeah, it's right there.

-It's a ring-you tang baby doll, and it's a hundred and forty dollars.
+It's a orangutan baby doll, and it's $140.

-Well, yeah, but I you know, they've got some for like sixty dollars.
+Well, yeah, but they've got some for like $60.

-They even have some debt they breathe.
+They even have some that they breathe.

-It's it's called a realistic breathing baby doll.
+It's called a realistic breathing baby doll.

 So truly real.

-And I'm thinking, oh, this is Well, then why were you shocked at the story about the reborns?
+Well, then why were you shocked at the story about the reborns?

 I don't know.

-I I guess just because you got nothing better to do than buy baby dolls and have that's what little girls do have.
+I guess just because you got nothing better to do than buy baby dolls and have, that's what little girls do to have birthday parties for baby dolls.

 I don't know.

-At my age, I've just gotten to the point where I think uh nothing surprises me anymore, but then I get a surprise like this.
+At my age, I've just gotten to the point where I think nothing surprises me anymore, but then I get a surprise like this.

-Would it be over the top, ladies and gentlemen, to suggest maybe a charitable donation of a bunch of these dolls say to Planned Parenthood as as gifts to their customers and clients?
+Would it be over the top, ladies and gentlemen, to suggest maybe a charitable donation of a bunch of these dolls say to Planned Parenthood as gifts to their customers and clients?

-They're having that they're looking for bailouts.
+They're looking for bailouts.

-Oh, no, no, no, no, that's not what it was.
+Oh, no, That's not what it was.

 Maybe it's a little bit more donations.